vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

 compared to, for instance, being a high-variance worker who still accomplishes the same average output.

+Let's drill down into this more systematically using the two central claims.

+### It is possible to improve on reliability and positive affect controlling for one's overall knowledge and skills (central claim 1)

+Obviously, having more knowledge and skills can help with reliability.
+In order to reliably do a task, having the skill to do it faster or better helps!
+But there are some dimensions of reliability that can be improved for a given level of knowledge and skills, as long as the knowledge and skills are above a baseline where it is *possible* to do the task.

+One big aspect of reliability is "showing up" which means more than just physically showing up or clocking in on a timer app.
+What exactly is entailed by showing up can differ a lot from job to job; here are two broad categories:

+* For some jobs, showing up means being around and available for specific time periods, and having the willingness to enthusiastically perform some (relatively easy) work over that time period as it arises.
+Think of a job on a retail floor.
+You show up to do the job, and then you do whatever is in front of you, whether it's stocking shelves or helping customers check out.

+* For some jobs, things are more "spiky" so showing up means being prepared to ramp up the intensity and focus at short notice when a problem arises (while also having some aspects of the previous point of just being around for other things).
+Think of something like an emergency responder who may have a quiet day without a lot to do, and then suddenly have to jump into action to engage in life-saving care.

+My general impression is that a lot of jobs involve a mix of these two, and both are important, but the latter tends to be underestimated by people.
+Showing up for spiky activities is closely related to "responsiveness" that I described earlier, but it's still different enough that I broke it down separately.
+I'll say a bit more about this further down, but for now let me proceed to central claim 2.

+### The mechanism by which reliability is unreasonably effective (central claim 3)

+The reason reliability and positive affect are particularly effective compared to, say, being an eccentric high-variance worker who does great stuff randomly, is that of letting other people relax with the feeling that they're in "good hands".
+Generally, people dislike having to monitor other people, and prefer other people who subjectively *reduce* their workload rather than increasing it.
+By being reliable at doing background tasks and spiky tasks, you meaningfully help people relax.

 ## Magic

 This is probably the hardest to achieve, and the one that I'd focus on